-Within 28 days of arrival, inmates will participate in the Admission and Orientation (A&O) Program.
+Within four weeks of arrival, inmates will participate in the Institution Admission and Orientation (A&O) Program.
 While in A&O, inmates are advised of the programs, services, policies and procedures regarding the facility.
+An interpreter will be provided for inmates who understand Spanish only.
+Additionally, inmates with literacy problems will have the orientation information explained to them.
+Staff will utilize all translation resources available for non-English speaking inmates (other than Spanish).